-DC’s year-round temps are pretty moderate, but during the winter – when cold Canadian winds whistle down the Potomac – Washingtonians bundle up for a day (or a night) on the ice.
+DC’s year-round temps are pretty moderate, but during the winter – when cold Canadian winds whistle down the Potomac and Anacostia rivers – Washingtonians bundle up for a day (or a night) on the ice.
 Public ice skating rinks can be found in multiple neighborhoods in DC proper, so check out the best places to hit the ice in the nation's capital.

 Most of the year, Washington Harbour in Georgetown greets visitors with spectacular waterworks: a dancing fountain surrounded by half a dozen restaurants.
 But when the cool temps settle in, the fountain transforms into prime ice skating real estate.
-After dark is when it’s most magical with dozens of twinkling white snowflakes lighting up and the rink.
+After dark is when it’s most magical, with dozens of twinkling white snowflakes lighting up the rink.

-The Scene: Since it’s open from mid-November until March, the ice rink is a bit of a novelty, attracting lots of people every single day, even Christmas Day.
+The Scene: Since it’s open from mid-November until late February, the ice rink is a bit of a novelty, attracting lots of people every single day, even Christmas Day.
 With classes offered for kids ages 3 and older, as well as for adults, you’ll see families with children.
 But it’s also a date night winner since it’s so easy to grab a drink or bite to eat at one of the surrounding restaurants.

-Cost: $10 adults, $9 children/seniors/military, $6 rentals
+Cost: $10 adults, $9 children/seniors/military, $7 rentals

 Washington Harbour Ice Rink, 3050 K Street NW, Washington, DC 20007